2012 Chevrolet Tahoe Hybrid Performance

 - "The … Chevrolet Tahoe Hybrid weighs more than a standard Tahoe, and its hybrid-specific electronic automatic transmission is a bit lazy under full power.
 As a result, acceleration is good but not quite as sharp as you might expect given the advertised horsepower and torque.” -- Edmunds

 Handling and Braking

-The Tahoe Hybrid handles much like its non-hybrid sibling, which means it has a smooth ride that some test drivers compare with luxury cars.
+The 2012 Chevrolet Tahoe Hybrid handles much like its non-hybrid sibling, which means it has a smooth ride that some test drivers compare with a luxury car's.
 That’s high praise for an affordable large SUV.
-One reviewer mentions that the Tahoe Hybrid is plagued by the mushy brake feeling that’s common to vehicles that have regenerative brakes, though it has a fairly good turning radius for such a large SUV.
+One reviewer mentions that the Tahoe Hybrid is plagued by the mushy brake feel that’s common in vehicles that have regenerative brakes, though it has a fairly good turning radius for such a large SUV.
 The Chevy Tahoe Hybrid comes standard with rear-wheel drive, but four-wheel drive with a two-speed transfer case is optional.

 - "With its boxed frame, high-tech suspension and precise steering system - plus additional sound dampening - the 2012 Chevrolet Tahoe offers a luxury-car-like ride.” -- Kelley Blue Book

 - “These are tall, heavy vehicles, so they never feel nimble.
 But there's no excessive body lean in turns with the base suspension, and even less with Autoride.
 Low-speed maneuverability is aided by a relatively tight turning circle.
 The brakes feel strong, but some testers want better pedal modulation.” -- Consumer Guide